-NOTE: If oil pressure is not obtained within 15 seconds after the key is switched to the "RUN" position, the low oil automatic shutdown will turn off the fuel supply, stopping the engine.
-Check the oil level and turn the key to the "OFF" position to reset the oil pressure timer before attempting to restart the engine.
+NOTE: If oil pressure is not achieved within 15 seconds after the key is switched to the RUN position, the low oil automatic shutdown will stop the engine.
+Check the oil level and turn the key to the OFF position to reset the oil pressure timer before attempting to restart the engine.